actionhero/actionhero/site/source/includes/docs/ops/production_notes.md

 - It's best to seperate the "workers" from the web "servers"
    - be sure to modify the config files for each type of server acordingly (ie: turn of all servers for the workers, and turn of all workers on the servers)
 - To acomplish the above, you only need to make changes to your configuration files on each server.
-You will still be running the same same actionhero project codebase.
+You will still be running the same same ActionHero project codebase.
 See the example:
 - Always have a replica of redis!

 ## Paths and Environments

-You can set a few environment variables to affect how actionhero runs:
+You can set a few environment variables to affect how ActionHero runs:

-- `PROJECT_ROOT`: This is useful when deploying actionhero applications on a server where symlinks will change under a running process.
+- `PROJECT_ROOT`: This is useful when deploying ActionHero applications on a server where symlinks will change under a running process.
 The cluster will look at your symlink `PROJECT_ROOT=/path/to/current_symlink` rather than the absolute path it was started from
-- `ACTIONHERO_ROOT`: This can used to set the absolute path to the actionhero binaries
+- `ACTIONHERO_ROOT`: This can used to set the absolute path to the ActionHero binaries
-- `ACTIONHERO_CONFIG`: This can be user to set the absolute path to the actionhero config directory you wish to use.
+- `ACTIONHERO_CONFIG`: This can be user to set the absolute path to the ActionHero config directory you wish to use.
 This is useful when you might have a variable configs per server
 - `ACTIONHERO_TITLE`: The value of `api.id`, and the name for the pidfile in some boot configurations

 ## Daemon

-When deploying actionhero, you will probably have more than 1 process.
+When deploying ActionHero, you will probably have more than 1 process.
 You can use the cluster manager to keep an eye on the workers and manage them

 - Start the cluster with 2 workers: `./node_modules/.bin/actionhero startCluster --workers=2`